 ONC released the 4th version of USCDI in July 2023.

-Entities and individuals may also be confused by the lack of clear interoperability standards in healthcare: without a standardized way to measure the effects of implementation, they can’t improve it.
 Only the ability to measure issues across the entire healthcare chain will enable them to analyze any problem areas, make changes, and monitor how those changes improve patient care and outcomes.

 The continuously changing federal and state regulations can be overwhelming for small and single practices that may not be using interoperable technology components due to the lack of resources.
-The cost of building the software and infrastructure to enable interoperability internally may exceed $60K in the first year and $54K annually afterward (without the necessary employee training).

-Misaligned incentives and other human-centered factors can also jeopardize interoperability projects.
-The staff may initially meet new technology with apprehension.
 Clinical staff having to learn another technology can feel frustrated.
 The learning, double documentation, and operating between cloud-based and local platforms can seem daunting.

 This list of healthcare interoperability challenges is not exhaustive, but the good news is that several solutions are feasible: